AyabongaQwabi/south-african-fake-id-generator/README.md

 This package generates valid and invalid fake (random) South African Identity numbers.

 This library can also check if the ID number supplied is a valid SouthAfrican ID number.

+> To find out more about the structure of a South African ID number visit this [link](https://www.westerncape.gov.za/general-publication/decoding-your-south-african-id-number-0)

 ### How to use it?
 Download the library from NPM using the following command in a terminal: